MenshikovDmitry/TSU_AI_Course/module_1. Recommender+DevOps/README.md

 ##### 3. REST API interface fith `Flask`
 Serving on port 5000.
 Do not forget to catch and log Error 500.
 It is a good Idea to test your API from Jupyter Notebook with `requests` module.
 Endpoints:
 - `/api/predict`.
-Recieves list `[[movie_id_1, movie_id_2, .., movie_id_N ], [rating_1, rating_2, .., rating_N]]` and returns TOP M (default 20, also a parameter) recommended movies with corresponding estimated rating.
+Recieves list `[[movie_name_1, movie_name_2, .., movie_name_N ], [rating_1, rating_2, .., rating_N]]` and returns TOP M (default 20, also a parameter) recommended movies with corresponding estimated rating.
 Sort descending. `[[movie_name_1, movie_name_2, .., movie_name_M], [rating_1, rating_2, .., rating_M]]`
 - `/api/log`.
 Last 20 rows of log.
 - `/api/info`.
 Service Information: Your Credentials, Date and time of the build of the Docker image, Date, time and metrics of the training of the currently deployed model.
 - `/api/reload`.
 Reload the model.
+- `/api/similar`. returns list of similar movies `{"movie_name": "Lord of the Rings"}`

+ Please, Note, that API call contains movie names, not IDs.
+You must handle this on the server side.
+Expose the port with ngrok, so I could play around with your APIs at the final practice session
 ##### 4. Docker and docker-compose
 Docker basically locks your application inside the virtual environment called a container, containing the necessary dependencies.
 The container wipes everything after the restart.
 You do not want to pack the model artifacts to the docker image.
 Instead, map the local folder "data" with corresponding folder inside the container.
-Keep the artifacts like model data and log file persistant.
+Keep the artifacts like model data and log file persistent.
 - remember to expose port 5000
 - map 5000 port of the container and 5000 (or any other) of your machine
 - map 'data' folders